Loss aversion bias in investment decision making

 Missed opportunities: The fear of losses might cause investors to miss out on profitable opportunities with potentially higher returns.
 They may avoid exploring new investment avenues or hesitate to enter positions that could offer a substantial return potential due to the perceived risk of losses.

-Adverse impact on long term mutual fund returns
+Adverse impact on long-term mutual fund returns

 Over time, loss aversion can negatively impact long-term investment returns.
 By prioritising the avoidance of losses over potential gains, investors might adopt overly conservative strategies that limit growth opportunities.
+Using tools like a Compound Interest Calculator can help investors estimate potential long-term returns and highlight the importance of staying focused on growth despite short-term fluctuations.

 Education and awareness: Understanding the biases affecting decision-making processes is the first step.
 Educating oneself about loss aversion helps investors recognise and mitigate its impact.